 Type of Bikes Covered: Vintage/Classic motorbikes and Modern-Classics

 Minimum Motorcycle Age: 30 years however 1990 and 2000s models considered

 Lastly, is another specialist motorbike broker established in 1930.
 Bennetts is a familiar name that also endorses various motorcycle related-events – not least of which is the Bennetts British Superbike Championship (BSB).

 The standout feature of Bennetts’ policies is that no admin fees are charged for making modifications to your bike.
 There are also 17 categories of modification which do not require disclosure.

 Perhaps more notable is that both modern and classic bikes can be insured under the same multi-bike policy.

 Ostensibly there are not as many standard nor optional features offered as some companies on this list.
-However, the most desirable features are.
-Salvage Retention and Agreed Value along with Show and Events cover which are offered as optional.
+However, the most desirable features are Salvage Retention and Agreed Value along with Show and Events products.
+The latter two are usually offered as optional products.